Support Home Experiment Builder Experiment Tree Nodes

 Randomisation Mode

-• Latin Square uses a standard Latin Square design to create a subset of all possible permutations of task order.
-In this subset, each task will appear an equal number of times at each position in the order.
+• Uses a standard Latin Square design to create a subset of all possible permutations of task order.
+In this subset, each task will appear an equal number of times at each position in the order

-• Balanced uses all possible permutations of task order.
-Note that this quickly gets large (N factorial).
-For any order nodes connected to 6 or more task nodes, Latin Square will always be used.
+• The number of possible permutations quickly gets large (N factorial).
+For any order nodes connected to 6 or more task nodes, Latin Square will always be used

 Counterbalance Node

-Image of a Counterbalance node when added to the Experiment Tree
+Image of a Counterbalance node when added to the Experiment Tree.
+The following Task will be assigned random values of TestList

 Pro Tip